Kurdish poet, singer seeks Western support for Kurds

 He plans to come back next year but this time to stage a concert, saying he will invite musicians such as Bono and Sting to join him on stage.

-“Despite everything I believe that this problem, which is the biggest obstacle in the way of Turkey’s democratization, will reach a solution and that the Turkish people and state will hold to account the cruelty and repression inflicted on the Kurds for years,” he said.

-Additional reporting by Gulsen Solaker; Editing by Michael Roddy and Alison Williams
+“Despite everything I believe that this problem, which is the biggest obstacle in the way of Turkey’s democratisation, will reach a solution and that the Turkish people and state will hold to account the cruelty and repression inflicted on the Kurds for years,” he said.
+(Additional reporting by Gulsen Solaker; Editing by Michael Roddy and Alison Williams)